Skip to main content

 Physics Assets and Components

-Physics is added to a Lens through a variety of assets and components that allow you to define how physics work on an object and in a scene.
+Physics is added to a Lens through a variety of assets and components that allow you to define how physics works on an object and in a scene.

 Overview

-You can define an object's physics property through:
+You can define an object's physics properties through:

 • Collider Component: Colliders are primitive shapes that physics objects interact with, such as spheres, boxes, and meshes, or compound shapes formed from multiple shapes.

-• Body Component: Rigid-bodies are colliders that are moved dynamically by the physics simulation, in response to gravity, collisions, and other forces.
+• Body Component: Physics bodies are colliders that are moved dynamically by the physics simulation, in response to gravity, collisions, and other forces.

 • Constraint Component: Constraints body motion in configurable ways.
 You can use it to simulate physical objects such as joints and hinges.